amratadev/Python-Basic-to-Advance/README.md

 # Python Basic to Advance

-This repository contains my journey from beginner to advanced Python programs.
+This repository showcases my journey from beginner to advanced Python programs.
 It includes examples of data types, input handling, string manipulation, and more.

 ## 🚀 Run the Code